About DCA Jazz

 - Several jazz band members selected for participation in Grammy Band, Jazz Band of America, Next Generation Jazz Orchestra, All State Jazz Band and All County Jazz Band.

-- DCA Jazz graduates on scholarships to Manhattan School of Music, Julliard, New School of Jazz, University of Miami, Michigan State University and Florida State University.
+- DCA Jazz graduates on scholarships to Manhattan School of Music, The Juilliard School, New School of Jazz, University of Miami, Michigan State University and Florida State University.

 - Scholarship winners of the Gold Coast Jazz Society (Jeanette M. Russell Scholarship) attended various jazz workshops i. e.: Vail Jazz Workshop, Brubeck Summer Jazz Colony, Centrum Jazz Workshop, Stanford University, Michigan State University, Aebersold Jazz Camp and the Apprentices in Jazz Workshop.